visit-dav/visit/src/doc/using_visit/Quantitative/FormattingNumbers.rst

     %[flags][width][.precision][length]type

-where fields in square brackets are optional and within the context of VisIt_, ``[length]`` can almost always be ignored.
+where fields in square brackets are optional and within the context of VisIt_, ``[length]`` should almost always be ignored.
 The table below provides a number of examples.

 +-----------------+------------------------------+-----------------------------------+